Kristie47/alx-low_level_programming/0x15-file_io/README.md

-function that appends text at the end of a file
+function that creates a file.